 When it came into James Dunne’s possession, the ranch was more than 25,000 acres starting from the outskirts of Gilroy near Highway 152 and continuing along both sides of Pacheco Pass.
 Throughout his life, Dunne had a real fondness for working side by side with the vaqueros still on the ranch.
 Kate primarily stayed further north, which may have been key to their 42 years of marriage.

 In 1906-07, Kate and James Dunne built a very grand “Colonial Virginian,” two-story home called Casa del Rancho.
 The Gilroy Advocate gave a lengthy report on a party celebrating its completion describing an orchestra playing on the veranda and Mrs. Dunne “in her Parisian gown and necklace of diamonds and amethysts”.

-Later, the Dunnes decided to remove the whole second floor to ensure that the ground floor would survive an earthquake.
+Later, it was decided to remove the whole second floor – perhaps to ensure that the ground floor would survive an earthquake.
 This home still stands on San Felipe Road between Pacheco Pass and Shore Road.